Sick migrants disembark stranded Italian boat as Salvini defies U.N.

 It appealed to EU member states to “urgently” offer relocation places to the rescued people, in line with an agreement at an EU summit in June, and in the meantime urged Italy to allow “the immediate disembarkation of those on board.”

+The only help from within the bloc came late on Saturday from Ireland whose foreign minister, Simon Coveney, said the government had agreed to accept 20 to 25 migrants.

+“European solidarity is important and this is the right thing to do,” the Irish minister said on Twitter.

-The only response on Saturday came from outside the EU, with Albania offering to take in 20 of the migrants.
+Ireland’s announcement followed an offer from non-EU member Albania to take in 20 of the migrants.

-Italy’s foreign ministry called the offer “a signal of great solidarity and friendship which Italy greatly appreciates.”
+Italy’s Foreign Ministry called Albania’s offer “a signal of great solidarity and friendship which Italy greatly appreciates.”

-Salvini is in discussions with other non-EU countries who may be willing to follow Albania’s example, an interior minister source said.
+Salvini was in discussions with other non-EU countries who might be willing to follow Albania’s example, an Interior Ministry source said earlier on Saturday.

 Italy’s anti-establishment government that took office three months ago has refused to back down, despite criticism from rights groups and the opposition.